vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 </Tabs>
 :::

-## 2. Generate or import existing wallet
+## 2. Generate new wallet

 The steps below will guide you through initialising the wallet, and creating new key pairs or importing an existing wallet.
-To import an existing wallet, you'll need the recovery phrase to hand.

 :::info
 You'll need to run the commands from the directory you've saved the wallet file in.
 Use the command `pwd` to find out where your terminal is looking in the file system.
 Use the command `cd` and the path/to/wallet/directory to tell the command line where to find the file.
 :::

 :::info